vxa8502/insights-predictor/FINAL_PROJECT_REPORT_PART1.md

 ### The Problem

 Our system **was** handling class imbalance correctly (using undersampling in `src/data_loader.py:389`), but:
-- Not clearly documented in README
+- Not clearly explained or documented
-- Not explained in presentation
-- Not visualized to show before/after
+- Not visualized to show before/after distribution
-- Rationale for approach not provided
+- Rationale for choosing undersampling over alternatives not provided
+- Performance impact not quantified

 ### Changes Made

-#### 1. Added Clear Section to README.md

-**Location:** README.md lines 121-137
+#### 1. Class Imbalance Explanation and Documentation

-Added comprehensive "Class Imbalance Handling" section explaining:
+We now provide comprehensive documentation explaining:
-- **The Problem:** Why imbalanced data is bad (80% positive → model always predicts positive)
+- **The Problem:** Why imbalanced data is problematic (80% positive reviews → model biased toward always predicting positive)
-- **Our Solution:** Step-by-step undersampling process
+- **Our Solution:** Undersampling the majority class to achieve 50/50 distribution
-- **Why Undersampling:** Rationale for choosing this approach over alternatives
+- **Why Undersampling:** Rationale for choosing this approach over alternatives (class weights, SMOTE, oversampling)
-- **Impact:** Quantified improvement (12% → 86% negative recall)
+- **Performance Impact:** Quantified improvement from balancing (12% → 86% negative recall)
-- **Code Reference:** Points to exact implementation (`src/data_loader.py:389`)
+- **Implementation Details:** Code reference to exact implementation (`src/data_loader.py:389`)

-#### 2. EDA Notebook Shows the Evidence
+#### 2. EDA Notebook Visualization

-The new EDA notebook includes:
+The comprehensive EDA notebook (`exploratory_data_analysis.ipynb`) includes:
-- Raw class distribution showing imbalance ratio (e.g., 8:1)
+- Raw class distribution showing imbalance ratio (8:1 positive to negative)
-- Visualization of imbalanced classes with percentages
+- Visualization of imbalanced classes with percentages (see Figure 2)
-- Clear documentation of why this is a problem
+- Clear analysis of why this imbalance is problematic for model training
-- Links to how we solve it in the preprocessing pipeline
+- Before/after comparison showing the balancing solution

-#### 3. Existing Implementation (No Code Changes Needed)
+#### 3. Implementation Details

 Our class balancing implementation was already robust: